stackus/goht/README.md

 ```

 ### Doctypes
-Only the HTML 5 doctype is supported in the Haml and Slim templates, and is written using `!!!` or `doctype`.
+Only the HTML 5 doctype is supported in the Haml and Slim templates.
+It renders as `<!DOCTYPE html>` and is written using `!!!` in Haml or `doctype` in Slim.
+Any text after the Slim `doctype` keyword is ignored by GoHT, so prefer plain `doctype`.
 ```haml
 @haml SiteLayout() {
   !!!